Tea and Sympathy (play): Broadway

 The play premiered on Broadway at the Ethel Barrymore Theatre on September 30, 1953, in a production by The Playwrights' Company, directed by Elia Kazan with scenic and lighting design by Jo Mielziner.
-The play starred Deborah Kerr, Leif Erickson, and John Kerr.
+The play starred Deborah Kerr, Leif Erickson, and John Kerr, who won a Tony Award for his portrayal of Tom Lee.
 It transferred to the Longacre Theatre, and later the 48th Street Theatre.
-The play closed on June 18, 1955 after 712 performances.
-In summer 1954, Joan Fontaine and Anthony Perkins replaced Deborah Kerr and John Kerr in their respective roles.
+The play closed on June 18, 1955, after 712 performances.
+In the summer of 1954, Joan Fontaine and Anthony Perkins replaced Deborah Kerr and John Kerr in their respective roles.

 London

-The play was first performed in London at the Comedy Theatre, now the Harold Pinter Theatre, under membership conditions, because the Lord Chamberlain had imposed an outright ban.
+The play was first performed in London at the Comedy Theatre (Harold Pinter Theatre since 2011), under membership conditions, because the Lord Chamberlain had imposed an outright ban.
 The New Watergate Club was founded in 1956 for the staging of plays previously suppressed under the Theatres Act 1843.
 By these means, the theatre premiered Tea and Sympathy in the United Kingdom.

 Paris

 A French adaptation was presented in 1956 at the Théâtre de Paris, Paris, starring Ingrid Bergman and Jean-Loup Phillipe and directed by Jean Mercure.